 How to Plant a Plum Tree

-The yellow plum tree grows best across the United States in USDA plant hardiness zones 5-10 – it is exceptionally cold hardy!
+The yellow plum tree grows best across the United States in USDA plant hardiness zones 5-10 – it is an exceptionally cold hardy fruit tree!
 Well drained soil and full sun are best for fruit production.
 This dessert plum tree requires around 400 chill hours for the best results in fruiting.
 It is heat tolerant and prefers the southern climates.
 Plums are deciduous trees meaning their green foliage will fall off for winter.

 Plant fruit trees in the spring for the best results.
 A slow release fertilizer at the top of the root ball will encourage new growth every year.
 Mulch will help protect the Prunus domestica tree, sometimes called the “common plum”, and keep in moisture during the hot summer months.